JoAnisky/rotation-app-api/README.md

 DATABASE_URL="mysql://symfony:symfony@127.0.0.1:3306/rotation_app?serverVersion=8.0.32&charset=utf8mb4"
 ```

-_IMPORTANT: `127.0.0.1` does not function within containers if your frontend is also containerized.
+_IMPORTANT: `127.0.0.1` does not function within containers if your Symfony app is also containerized.
 Instead, you need to use the database container name from the `docker-compose.yaml` file:_ :

 e.g : (database // replace 127.0.0.1)